lynx44/sign-up-sheets/readme.txt

 4. Create a new blank page and add the shortcode [sign_up_sheet]

 == Frequently Asked Questions ==

+= How do I create a Sign-up Sheet page on my site? =

+You can do this by creating any page or post and adding the shortcode `[sign_up_sheet]` to the content.

 = Can I change the "from" address on the confirmation email? =